-In February 2013, the Committee also approved the grant of equity-based incentive awards pursuant to our annual employee grant, which included awards to the executive officers comprised of stock options and RSUs that vest over time.
-In determining the size of these awards, the Committee established a targeted award value for each executive officer and then allocated 50% to each of RSUs and stock options, consistent with prior years.
-In making its determinations, the Committee reviewed the total value of prior year awards, as well as the peer group and benchmarking analyses related to equity-based awards, and then established a value for the 2013 equity-based awards to each executive officer.
-The 2013 equity award values for each executive officer are above the seventy-fifth percentile based on the 2012 peer group and benchmarking analyses.
-The Committee determined that the award values were appropriate given the Company and individual executive officers' continued superior performance, expected future contributions and the comparably smaller size of the executive team relative to other similarly-sized companies.
+In February 2014, the Committee also approved the grant of equity-based incentive awards pursuant to our annual employee grant, which included awards to the executive officers comprised of stock options and RSUs that vest over time.
+The Committee annually considers whether the current mix of equity continues to be reasonable and appropriate for the coming year.
+The Committee determined to continue with the current instruments and mix of equity as used in the prior year.
+In determining the size of these awards, the Committee established a targeted award value for each executive officer and then allocated 50% in stock options and 50% in RSUs.
+In making its determinations, the Committee reviewed the total value of prior year awards, as well as the peer group and benchmarking analyses related to equity-based awards, and then established a value for the 2014 equity-based awards to each executive officer.
+Based on the peer group and benchmarking analyses, the 2014 equity award values for each executive officer are above the seventy-fifth percentile.
+The Committee determined that the award values were appropriate given the executive officers' continued superior performance, expected future contributions and the comparably smaller size of the executive team relative to other similarly-sized companies.

-The following table sets forth the equity value of stock options and RSUs approved by the Committee to Messrs.
-Taiclet, Bartlett, Hess, Marshall and DiSanto as part of our 2012 and 2013 annual employee grants.
+The following table sets forth the total equity value approved by the Committee to Messrs.
+Taiclet, Bartlett, Hess, Marshall and DiSanto as part of our 2013 and 2014 annual employee grants.

-Name 2012 Equity Value (1) 2013 I Equity Value (1) Percent Change (2) James D. Taiclet, Jr. \$ 8,000,000 \$ 9,000,000 13% Thomas A. Bartlett \$ 2,700,000 \$ 3,000,000 11% William H. Hess \$ 2,500,000 \$ 2,800,000 12% Steven C. Marshall \$ 2,500,000 \$ 2,800,000 12% Edmund DiSanto \$ 2,400,000 \$ 2,700,000 13%
+Name 2013 Equity Value (1) 2014 Equity Value (1) Percent Change (2) James D. Taiclet, Jr. \$ 9,000,000 \$ 9,000,000 0% Thomas A. Bartlett \$ 3,000,000 \$ 3,200,000 7% William H. Hess \$ 2,800,000 \$ 3,200,000 14% Steven C. Marshall \$ 2,800,000 \$ 3,200,000 14% Edmund DiSanto \$ 2,700,000 \$ 3,000,000 11%

-1) Due to fractional shares, the fair value of amounts awarded may slightly differ from the amounts approved by the Committee.
+(1) Due to fractional shares, the fair value amounts awarded may slightly differ from the amounts approved by the Committee.